-The Compensation Committee formally met seven (7) times in 2020, and members of the Compensation Committee also met informally among themselves, with management and with other members of the Board and Willis Towers Watson from time to time.
-Decisions regarding executive compensation were approved by our Board after taking into account the recommendations of the Compensation Committee.
+The Compensation Committee formally met five times in 2021, and members of the Compensation Committee also met informally among themselves, with management, with other members of the Board, and with Willis Towers Watson from time to time.
+Decisions regarding executive compensation were approved by our Board after considering the recommendations of the Compensation Committee.